‘Stay with us Lord, on our Journey.’

 After Bishop Bilsborrow, Salford for the first time got its own native bishop in the person of Louis Charles Casartelli (1903–1925).
 He was Rector of St Bede’s College and a scholar of international repute.
 As bishop, he greatly encouraged the laity to take a prominent part in society, and helped form the Catenian Association, which began in Manchester in 1908.
 He founded the Catholic Federation, primarily to defend the schools but which extended its activities, with indifferent success, to many branches of public life.
 Bishop Casartelli had the satisfaction of seeing two prominent Catholics making local history by becoming the first Catholic Lord Mayors of Manchester – Daniel McCabe and Tom Fox.

 Bishop Henshaw was succeeded by his Vicar General, Henry Vincent Marshall (1939 – 1955).
 The Second World War formed the background to these years in the diocese.
 With rationing and strict building regulations, they were in many ways years of austerity.
 Yet the Diocese had to face up to the challenges of the 1944 Education Act.
 This Act, for the first time, established a system under which education in schools controlled by the Catholic Church would be completely financed by Government, if it could be shown that there would be enough Catholic pupils for such a school.
 The Schools Emergency Fund was started and new schools were built throughout the diocese.
-The teacher-training college at Hopwood Hall began under the care of the Christian Brothers.
+The teacher-training college at Hopwood Hall began under the care of the De La Salle Brothers.
 Bishop Marshall, a Kerryman, lived up to his motto, Miles Christi sum (I am a soldier of Christ), fearlessly fighting the Catholic cause in education and encouraging Catholic spiritual life through family prayer.

 The Diocese saw further growth in new parishes, churches and schools during the time of Bishop George Andrew Beck (1956 – 1964).
 This was a time of post-war growth and optimism.
 Infant baptisms, increasing from the end of the war, reached a peak of over 13,500 in 1963.
 The Church seemed destined for even further expansion.
 The Second Vatican Council (1962-1965) offered fresh visions and promised to open new doors.
 Bishop Thomas Holland (1964 – 1983) returned from the Council with one main purpose: “What I would most wish to see is one single family, one community, all consciously united in the bonds of truth and love.
 This is the point to which my efforts will be directed”.